Insure4Sport Logo

 This system has thrown up some incredible results, with certain teams a lot lower down the table than you might expect.
 Let’s look at the final table…

-best premier league winning team
+best and worst premier league winning teams table 2026

 Which Premier League winning team is the greatest ever?